Avnish-Pasari/FitLife-Hub/README.md

-# Gym Fitness Club Website 🏋️‍♂️
+# FitLife Hub – Smart Fitness Club Platform 🏋️‍♂️

 A fully functional fitness club website, designed to provide a seamless and engaging experience for gym members and administrators.